 To further align the interests of senior management with those of shareholders, the Corporation expects executives who participate in the Long-term Incentive Plan to accumulate and retain shares of the Corporation.
-Members of senior management must hold shares or DSUs of the Corporation or a combination of both of a value at least equal to the multiples used for the grant of PSUs, Options, DSUs and RSUs:
+Members of senior management must hold shares or DSUs of the Corporation, or a combination of both, of a value at least equal to the multiples used for the long-term incentive grants.